dojo/docs/dojo/_base/kernel.rst

 This means the "SplitContainer" widget still works, but has been replaced by the :ref:`BorderContainer <dijit/layout/BorderContainer>` widget, and will be removed in Dojo 2.0.

-The signature of the method is:

-.. api-doc :: dojo/_base/kernel
-  :methods: deprecated
-  :no-headers:
-  :sig:

 .. _dojo/_base/kernel#experimental: